 Mr. Patrick Messer has over 30 years of experience in research computing including software development, numerical methods, systems administration and IT security.
 As director of the Research Computing Center, Mr. Messer has focused on establishing the physical infrastructure and personnel necessary to support the UNH research enterprise beginning with the 2010 renovation of the 2,000 square foot Lenharth Data Center.
 This investment has enabled reliable support services to PIs for over a petabyte of storage, 300 servers, and high speed networking.
 In 2013 the data center was further renovated to house a CRAY supercomputer acquired through a 2012 NSF MRI award to UNH (# PHY-1229408), and in 2015 the data center became a 10Gbps node on the Science DMZ network (NSF 1340972).
 Under Mr. Messer’s direction, a central shared HPC cluster was added to the data center in 2016 to further extend UNH’s research computational capacity.
 Mr. Messer was instrumental in establishing the UNH Data Management Services Task Force that is collectively led by the Research Office, Central IT and the UNH Library.
 Most recently an NSF proposal for a CyberInfrastructure Engineer was awarded (NSF ACI-1541430) to oversee the data center facilities and champion the campus CyberInfrastructure Plan.

 Ms. Theresa Ridgeway has over 20 years experience working in the U.S. and abroad in life sciences and engineering ventures involving academia, industry, state and federal agencies, and the public.
 Terry specializes in project management and research collaborations including research planning and implementation, technical and grants writing, product QA/QC, and protocol development for R&D compliance.
 At the University of New Hampshire, she was involved in the establishment of the Center to Advance Molecular Interaction Science as well as the Non-lethal Technology Innovation Center in partnership with the Non-lethal Weapons Directorate in Quantico, VA.
 She was formerly CEO of FirstMile, Inc., a company involved with project management and research collaborations between small businesses and the military.
 Recently, she coordinated research activities, grant writing, product QA/QC tracking and protocol development for R&D compliance for a New Hampshire business involved in the development and marketing of "green" chemistries.
-Theresa now works with the UNH Institute for the Study of Earth, Oceans, and Space business service center and the Research Office’s Research Computing Center as a program manager.
+Theresa now works with the UNH Institute for the Study of Earth, Oceans, and Space and the UNH Research Office’s Research Computing Center as a program manager.
 Terry is serving as the Data Manager for the ADEON project.

 Mr. Bruce Martin is JASCO’s Applied Sciences Manager, responsible for the design, implementation, and analysis of acoustic programs for baseline studies and measurements of the effects of man-made sources on the soundscape.
 Recent projects have included the Chukchi Sea acoustic monitoring project (2007-2016), Tappan Zee River baseline acoustic monitoring (Martin and Popper 2016), Pile Driving Demonstration and Production Monitoring projects (2010-2014), as well as the Outer Continental Shelf Acoustic Monitoring project for BOEM (2009-2014).
 Bruce is the Primary Investigator for a study of the marine mammal diversity and effects of human activity on Canada’s east coast that has deployed 20 acoustic recorders identical to the ones proposed for ADEON for a two-year program.
 ADEON will leverage the tools developed in these programs.
 Bruce is a PhD candidate in Oceanography at Dalhousie University where he is developing automated techniques for quantifying the contribution to the soundscape from natural, anthropogenic, and biologic sources.